-Apple's Mac OS X v10.6 was released last Friday, and for most of us the
+Apple's Mac OS X v10.6 was released two weeks ago and for most of us the

 transition from Leopard to Snow Leopard went by without incident.

-However, we've spent part of last weekend scouring Apple's discussion
+However, we've spent part of the last few weeks scouring Apple's discussion

 boards and support site for solutions to problems people have been